-- There is no map so workers are often unaware of geographical area and population to be served by them
+- There is no village map, so workers are often unfamiliar with the geographical area and location of households

-- Frontline workers differ in identification and tracking of beneficiaries
+- Frontline workers have different methods for identification and tracking of beneficiaries

-- Workers are ill-equipped to handle community resistance independently
+- Workers are not equipped to handle community resistance

-- There are little to no opportunities to learn from each other
+- There are few opportunities to share information and learn from each other

 1. Establishing a common database: